mjohnson324/blockhead/README.md

 Blockhead

-- [ ] Render tiles to the screen
+- [x] Render tiles to the screen
-- [ ] Make block movable with arrow keys
+- [x] Make block movable with arrow keys
-- [ ] Block falls off board if not set on tiles, resetting level
+- [x] Block falls off board if not set on tiles, resetting level
-- [ ] Level changes when goal is reached
+- [x] Level changes when goal is reached
 - [ ] production README

 ### Architecture and Technologies:

 - 'JavaScript' (game logic)
 - 'Canvas' (rendering of board tiles and block)
+- 'Webpack' (bundling files together)

 The game will require the following files:

+- 'display.js' to handle rendering of the game.
+- 'game.js' to handle the rules of the game.
+- 'levels.js' to store information on level progression and floor layouts.
+Serves as a bundle for all levels.
+  + Each level will have its own file detailing the exact position and nature of each tile.
-- 'floor.js' to group tiles and handle the board logic in response to player input
+- 'floor.js' to render all the tiles for every level.
-- 'tile.js' to render individual tiles onto the screen
+- 'tile.js' to render individual tiles onto the screen based on their properties.
-- 'block.js' to handle the movement logic for the block
+- 'block.js' to handle the movement logic for the block.
-- 'level.js' to handle transitioning between levels on success
-- 'root.js' to bundle all the files together
+- 'blockhead.js' to start the game and serve as the entry file.

 ### Wireframes: